villares/villares.github.io/como-instalar-py5/index-EN.md

 ### TL:DR;

-- To draw and experiment some creative coding with Python [follow the instructions below](https://abav.lugaralgum.com/como-instalar-py5/index-EN.html#1-download-and-install-the-thonny-ide).
+- To draw and experiment some creative coding with Python [follow the instructions below](https://abav.lugaralgum.com/como-instalar-py5/index-EN.html#1-download-and-install-the-thonny-ide).<br/>
+  <sub>**Known Thonny issue**: Package manager and plug-in manager panels are broken on Thonny 4.1.6 and earlier versions due to PyPI recent changes.
+Thonny 4.1.7 fixes them.</sub>
-- If you are on Windows, try to [download and unzip this portanble](https://github.com/villares/thonny-portable-with-py5/releases/download/2024-11-17/thonny-416-with-py5-windows-portable.zip), double-click `thonny.exe` and skip to step 4!
+- If you are on Windows, try to [download and unzip this portanble](https://github.com/villares/thonny-portable-with-py5/releases/download/2024-12-17/thonny-417-with-py5-windows-portable.zip), double-click `thonny.exe` and skip to step 4!<br/>
   <sub>**Known Windows issue**: If the path to the folder where you keep Thonny with the Java JDK contains non-ASCII characters, [this will break jpype](https://github.com/jpype-project/jpype/issues/1111) and so it will break py5.
 Try moving Thonny to C:\.</sub>

-<strong>Warning: Package manager search is broken on Thonny 4.1.6 and earlier due to changes in PyPI.
-Thonny 4.1.7 will fix it, I'll update my bundle soon!</strong>

 ## What's this?